righthandabacus/righthandabacus.github.io/_posts/2025-02-07-attention.markdown

 print(softmax @ V)
 ```

-In a transformer model, all of $Q,K,V$ are projected by a learnable projection matrix.
-Also, attention layer in a transformer model is usually multi-headed, meaning for the same input, it is projected differently to compute various attention outputs.
-In the example above, the attention output finds how warm or cool the RGB color is and the definition of warm-cool would be learned if the projection matrix is learnable, and a multitude of properties of a color will be found by the multiple outputs of multihead attention unit.
+In a transformer model, all of $Q,K,V$ are projected by a learnable projection
+matrix.
+Also, attention layer in a transformer model is usually multi-headed,
+meaning for the same input, it is projected differently to compute various
+attention outputs.
+In the example above, the attention output finds how warm or
+cool the RGB color is.
+The definition of warm-cool would be learned if the
+projection matrix is learnable.
+Moreover, color may be presented in HSV space
+instead of RGB and the learnable projection matrix should tell what would be
+the best way to represent a color.
+If multihead attention unit is used, not
+just warm-cool, but a multitude of properties of a color will be found.